ibm-bluemix-mobile-services/bms-clientsdk-cordova-plugin-core/README.md

 )
 ```

-The successResponse or failureResponse are JSON objects that will be passed to your callbacks with the following fields:
+The successResponse and failureResponse parameters are JSON objects that will be passed to your callbacks with the following fields:

 ```
 response.status  =>  Integer